squid-cache/squid-cache.github.io/docs/SquidFaq/CompilingSquid.md

 Always check the provided release notes for any version specific detail.

-### OS/2

-by Doug Nazar (`<nazard AT man-assoc DOT on DOT ca>`).

-In order in compile squid, you need to have a reasonable facsimile of a Unix system installed.
-This includes *bash*, *make*, *sed*, *emx*, various file utilities and a few more.
-I've setup a TVFS drive that matches a Unix file system but this probably isn't strictly necessary.

-I made a few modifications to the pristine EMX 0.9d install.

-  - added defines for *strcasecmp()* & *strncasecmp()* to *string.h*

-  - changed all occurrences of time_t to signed long instead of unsigned long

-  - hacked ld.exe

-      - to search for both xxxx.a and libxxxx.a

-      - to produce the correct filename when using the -Zexe option

-You will need to run *scripts/convert.configure.to.os2* (in the Squid source distribution) to modify the configure script so that it can search for the various programs.

-Next, you need to set a few environment variables (see EMX docs for meaning):

-    export EMXOPT="-h256 -c"
-    export LDFLAGS="-Zexe -Zbin -s"

-Now you are ready to configure, make, and install Squid.

-Now, **don't forget to set EMXOPT before running squid each time**.
-I recommend using the -Y and -N options.

 ### [RedHat, RHEL](/KnowledgeBase/RedHat)

 The following ./configure options install Squid into the RedHat